spencerc99/spencerc99.github.io/content/experiments/100posts/data-stockholm-syndrome/index.md

 ---
-title: "92 - data stockholm syndrome"
+title: "data stockholm syndrome"
+number: 92
 date: "2021-12-14"
 tags: ["100posts", "software", "data"]
 description: "However, Wrapped is just another neatly packaged corporate product designed to convince us to stay within our walled data moats by gift-wrapping what is ours in the first place."